Andrea-Rowland/regex-tutorial/Develop/gist-template.md

 ### Greedy and Lazy Match

 The "+" symbol is a greedy operator.
 It expands the match as far as it can.

-### Boundaries

-The forward slash (/) character is used to denote the boundaries of the regular expression

 ## Author